Biological invasion by plants is a worldwide phenomenon and a leading cause of biodiversity loss, second only to the destruction of natural habitats.

 Invasive plants are becoming more and more widespread in Chelsea and in the surrounding area.
 These unwelcome invaders are disrupting natural ecosystems, replacing and eliminating native species and reducing our region’s unique and diverse biological resources.
 Therefore, the identification and control of invasive species is of great importance.

-In the spring of 2009, a workshop on identification of invasive plants will be offered by the Municipality to Chelsea residents.
+On Tuesday June 18, 2013, a workshop on identification of invasive plants will be offered free of charge by the Municipality to Chelsea residents.
+To register: 819 827-6201

-If you see an invasive plant in Chelsea, please contact Isabelle Pitre at 819-827-6227, to report your sighting.
+If you see an invasive plant in Chelsea, please contact Martine Gauthier at 819-827-6227, to report your sighting.
 We are working on mapping local invasions in an attempt to better understand and control this problem.

 For more information: